tasket/wyng-backup/README.md

  - Basic archive management such as add/delete volume and auto-pruning

- - Automatic management of local snapshots
+ - Automatic creation & management of local snapshots

  - Data deduplication